CindyXiao1/CindyXiao1.github.io/README.md

 permalink: "/about/"
 layout: page
 ---
-##Introduction
+Introduction

-3rd year computer science student in SFU
+2nd or 3rd year computer science student in SFU